 Walking and Jogging Backwards on the Treadmill: Final Thoughts

-Walking or jogging backwards on the treadmill is an excellent workout for beginners and experts.
-It not only improves body coordination and mental focus but can also help reduce knee and lower back pain, increase muscle strength, and improve your VO2 max.
-Start with a slow walk, move to a light jog, and soon enough, you’ll find yourself running backward!
+Walking or jogging backwards on the treadmill can be an excellent workout for beginners and experts.
+It not only helps improve body coordination and mental focus but can also help reduce knee and lower back pain, increase muscle strength, and improve your VO2 max.
+Start with a slow walk, move to a light jog, and soon enough, you’ll find yourself running backwards!
 Just be sure to take basic safety precautions to prevent injuries.

 Walking and Jogging Backwards on the Treadmill: FAQs

-Reverse walking for 10 to 15 minutes three or four days per week is a great place to start.
-This will hit all the benefits we discussed without adding too much to your exercise routine.
-You’ll likely see quite a few changes in a short time, including muscle strength, decreased heart rate, and increased O2 efficiency.
+Reverse walking for 10 to 15 minutes three or four days per week can be a great place to start.
+This will hit all the benefits we discussed above without adding too much to your exercise routine.
+You’ll likely see quite a few changes in a short time, too, including improved muscle strength, decreased heart rate, and increased O2 efficiency.

-Walking backwards is known to burn nearly 40% more calories per minute than regular walking.
+Walking backwards can burn nearly 40% more calories per minute than regular walking.
 So, yes, if you incorporate a consistent reverse walking routine into your fitness plan, you will likely start to change your body composition.
-But remember, losing weight isn’t always the goal or the result of exercise.
+Remember, though, that losing weight isn’t always the goal or the result of exercise.
 The number on the scale may be higher even though you have less body fat and increased muscle mass.

 It is!
 Physical therapists often use walking backwards to improve the gait and mobility of patients.
-With consistent practice, you’ll likely experience an increased range of motion in your knees, ankles, and hips.
-At the same time, you’ll gain strength in the muscles that support these joints, making them more stable.
+With consistent practice, you can experience an increased range of motion in your knees, ankles, and hips.
+At the same time, you can gain strength in the muscles that support these joints, making them more stable.

 References